josephlijo/jsBoot/Learning/reactBoot/README.md

 - JSX is an expression itself and it can contain expression.
 See [example](https://codepen.io/LJdev/pen/aqYqyM)

 **Attributes in JSX**
-- Atributes in JSX takes the camelCase naming and the HTML attributes have a different form in React so that the JavaScript aspect of React is not colliding with HTML attributes.
+- Attributes in JSX takes the camelCase naming and the HTML attributes have a different form in React so that the JavaScript aspect of React is not colliding with HTML attributes.
 For example, `class` becomes `className` in React.

 **Using Children in JSX**
 - Make sure that if we have child elements, they are wrapped inside a parent element.
 No child element stands alone.
 The elements form a tree.
 For example, see [JSX Expressions](https://codepen.io/LJdev/pen/XZEZyQ)